quantastica/quantum-circuit/utils/README_TEMPLATE.md

 - Gates not directly supported by Qiskit are exported as-is - their definition is not generated. **TODO**

-To export circuit to Qiskit use `exportQiskit(comment, decompose, null, versionStr)` method:
+To export circuit to Qiskit use `exportQiskit(comment, decompose, null, versionStr, asJupyter)` method:

 Example:
 ```javascript